github-linguist/linguist/CONTRIBUTING.md

     git clone https://github.com/github/linguist.git
     cd linguist/
     script/bootstrap

+    Note: Linguist uses the [`charlock_holmes`](https://github.com/brianmario/charlock_holmes) character encoding detecting library which in turn uses [ICU](http://site.icu-project.org/).
+Accordingly, you may need to install ICU (`brew install icu4c` or `apt-get install libicu-dev`) in your development environment first.

 To run Linguist from the cloned repository, you will need to generate the code samples first: